Skip to main content

 How The Orlow Firm Can Maximize Your Loss of Consortium Claim

 Navigating the complexities of a Loss of Consortium claim in New York can be a daunting task, especially when you are already dealing with the emotional and physical toll of an injury.
-That’s where The Orlow Firm comes in.
-With years of experience in New York personal injury law, our attorneys understand the intricacies of Loss of Consortium claims.
+That's where The Orlow Firm comes in.
+With decades of experience in New York personal injury law, our attorneys understand the intricacies of Loss of Consortium claims.

 1. Expert Analysis: One of the first steps in pursuing a Loss of Consortium claim is to thoroughly evaluate the merits of your case.
 Our legal team utilizes expert analysis to determine the full extent of your damages, not just focusing on the primary victim but also the far-reaching effects on spouses and family members.